Croatia Digital Nomad Visa Requirements 2025: Best Steps

 3. Submit your application and all required documents to the online Croatia digital nomad visa portal.

 4. Wait for an email response.
-The Croatia digital nomad visa processing time varies and could be several months, but you can legally stay during this process.
+The processing time for the Croatia digital nomad visa varies and can be several months, but you can legally stay in the country during this period.

-5. When you receive a response, it may be to request further documentation or to advise that your permit has been approved.
+5. When you receive a response, it may be to request additional documentation or to inform you that your permit has been approved.

 6. After approval, you must attend the designated MUP office to meet with an official to complete the process.
 Bring all paper copies of the forms and documents you submitted online.
-Also, bring your passport and money to cover the permit and resident card fees.
+Additionally, please bring your passport and sufficient funds to cover the permit and resident card fees.
 As part of the completion process, you need a passport photo to apply for your resident ID card.

 Pros and Cons of Being a Digital Nomad in Croatia